May 28, 1967-1986 Palomino Pinto Stallion

-Thunder was Stormy's first foal, a palomino pinto who bared resemblance to his uncle, Phantom Wings.
+Thunder was Stormy's first foal.
+He was palomino pinto who resembled his uncle, Phantom Wings.
 He was born at Beebe Ranch and lived there for the first few years of his life.
 Thunder was stabled alongside his mother and grandmother.
-When Ralph Beebe died of a heart attack in 1972, Thunder and his family members were moved to Paul Merritt's Chincoteague Miniature Pony Farm.
+When Ralph Beebe died in 1972 Thunder and his family members were moved to Paul Merritt's Chincoteague Miniature Pony Farm.
 Thunder was written about and listed on the family tree in the Pictorial Life Story of Misty by Marguerite Henry.
-He was also pictured in Wild Ponies of Chincoteague by Joseph Spies as a young stallion.
+He was pictured in Wild Ponies of Chincoteague by Joseph Spies as a young stallion.
 Relatively few pictures of Thunder have been found.

 Thunder remained a stallion all of his life.
-In the mid 1980's, he and Cyclone were alternatively turned out with the Misty family mares in hopes of breeding with them.
-Thunder has sired some Misty ponies but it is unclear on which ones they are.
-Stormcloud, out of Beebe Breeze, is most likely one of his get.
+In the mid 1980's he and Cyclone were alternatively turned out with the Misty family mares to breed with them.
+Thunder sired Misty ponies but it is unclear on which ones they are.
+Some of his likely offspring include Stormcloud, Thunder II and Lightning.
 Thunder was a passive pony in his stall, greeting visitors to the farm, but people were warned not to go out into the field with him.

 Click on the photo for more pictures of Thunder